tomlin7/biscuit/README.md

 ## Contributing ❤️

-Your contributions are valuable and very much appreciated!
+Your contributions are very much appreciated!
 Have a peek at the [contributing guide](https://github.com/tomlin7/Biscuit/blob/main/CONTRIBUTING.md) for a quick tour on project structure and to setup the environment.
 To contribute a new extension, check the [extension docs](https://github.com/tomlin7/biscuit-extensions).

 <a href="https://github.com/tomlin7/biscuit/graphs/contributors">